fstark/blog/content/blog/mac-jailbar-repair/mac-jailbar-repair.md

   - mac
 ---

-So, I came across an SE/30 for sale at a remarkably low price due to its non-functional state.
-Although I already own a few of these and love them, I decided to purchase it and attempt to repair before giving it away.
+I stumbled upon an SE/30 being sold at an incredibly low price because it wasn't working.
+Despite already having a few of these that I hold dear, I couldn't resist buying it with the intention of trying to fix it and then passing it on to someone else.

 ## External Examination